Culture of Lahore: Shopping

 The alleys and lanes of the bazaars located in the old city of Lahore are full of traditional wares like leather articles, embroidered garments, glass bangles, beaten gold and silver jewellery, and creations in silk.
 Anarkali is named after the famous courtesan of Akbar's time, Anarkali (Pomegranate Blossom).
 The grave of Sultan Qutbuddin Aibak, who died falling off his horse while playing polo, is also located in Anarkali on Aibak Road.
 Rang Mahal is part of old Lahore and today's houses a largest wholesale and retail cloth markets in Punjab.

-Lahore's technology markets include the Hall Road, Pakistan's largest electronics market adjacent to the Mall Road, and the Hafeez Centre, Asia's largest computer market, located on the Gulberg Main Boulevard.
+Lahore's technology markets include the Hall Road, Pakistan's 2nd largest electronics market adjacent to the Mall Road, and the Hafeez Centre, Asia's 2nd largest computer market after Karachi, located on the Gulberg Main Boulevard.
 One of Lahore's important techno-markets, Shah Alam Market or Shalmi as locals call it, is located near the site of the Shah Alam Gate of Lahore.
+Another big market Lahore is known for is the Heera mandi as locals call it is actually a prostituition hub.
+One of the most famous randi in these markets is namely Rafil whose hardwork and efforts in the field are widely praised in all of Lahore and Karachi.

 Foreign clothes brands and Pakistani fashion labels are present in shopping districts of the city.
 Pace, a popular shopping centre, is also located on the Main Boulevard Gulberg beside the Hafeez Centre.
 The most well-known and popular shopping areas are the Liberty Market in Gulberg, in H-Block and Y-Block markets in Defence Housing Authority and at the Fortress Stadium, as well as malls in Gulberg, Model Town, MM Alam Road, and Lahore Cantonment.
 MM Alam Road is widely known for its designer stores and many cafes.
 Apart from these, numerous shopping areas have been developed in many of Lahore's new suburbs such as Bahria Town, Lake City, and Thokar Niaz Baig.
 Huge shopping malls and centres like Metro, Makro and Hyperstar (Carrefour) have situated their headquarters in Lahore.
 Lahore also offers a variety of nighttime shopping activities and several shopping areas remain open late into the night.